shanedunne/press_records/README.md

 ### Features to consider implementing in the future
 - Review section on products
 - I have set up a Genre model and genres are recorded for all vinyls.
 In the future i wouls like to set up functionality to be able to view all vinyls from a particular genre
+- Integrate a WYSIWYG editor directly into the blog management to not have to direct an author towards the django admin for blog post entries

 ## Technologies Used